 Also included in public transportation from Tel Aviv to Jerusalem (or the return trip) are sheruts (shared taxis – vans) and monits (private taxis).
 Vastly more expensive, as one would expect, the private taxis can range from anywhere between NIS 250 and NIS 350, depending on factors such as night-time travel, Shabbat travel and such.
 The much cheaper sheruts are approximately NIS 50 a trip, also varying in price when driving door-to-door and regarding the Nesher transports from Ben Gurion Airport.

-For private taxis, be sure to firmly establish a fixed rate for the journey as using the metre can result in unwanted surprises.
+For private taxis, be sure to firmly establish a fixed rate for the journey as using the meter can result in unwanted surprises.
 It should be noted that there are, or can be, various surcharges for things such as luggage, “extra” passengers and tipping for luggage handling, if so needed.
 Also, feel free to haggle for a better price as there are plenty of other cabs available.